LanguageMachines/clariah-plus-tasks/di.huc/vre-plan3/plan.md

         provenance data gets recorded as a series of CLAM tools is invoked (regardless of underlying data format).
     * **Deliverable Implementation:**  [clam#99](https://github.com/proycon/clam/issues/99)- Implement a simple visualisation so the end-user can actually view this provenance data.
 Currently only a raw XML view is provided.
+    * This user story and deliverables have a lower priority than the others.
 8. User story: A user wants to invoke a specific series of tools/services in an automated fashion, for a particular purpose.
 This allows automated non-user-mediated workflows.
     * This scenario was addressed by [the second VRE experiment](https://github.com/knaw-huc/clariah-wp3-vre-workflows) that focused on establishing certain